What Is Alternative Health? A Modern Guide for Colorado's Wellness Seekers

 When to See a Licensed Medical Professional

-● A mental health crisis, including thoughts of self-harm or suicide
+● A mental health crisis, such as thoughts of self-harm.

-● Any condition for which you have been advised to seek professional care
+● Any condition for which a provider has advised additional care.

 · · ·